JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 ### 3.1 Use Internal Mode and PsiViewer

-As a plugin developer, you should enable [internal mode](enabling_internal.md) in IntelliJ IDEA.
+As a plugin developer, you should enable the [internal mode](enabling_internal.md) in IntelliJ IDEA.
 This provides access to a suite of tools to help you develop, debug, and test IntelliJ Platform plugins.

 One of its most helpful features is the [UI Inspector](internal_ui_inspector.md),